The Corporate Governance Review: Hong Kong

 The debate as to the effectiveness of these arrangements is likely to continue, although in this regard HKEx exercises consistently high standards of transparency and disclosure.
 Through the years, HKEx has complied with virtually all code provisions and recommended best practices, setting itself up as a model of good corporate governance that other market participants can look up to.

 i Board structure and practices

 The CG Code requires the board to meet at least four times a year, at approximately quarterly intervals, with a majority of eligible directors attending.
 Directors can meet in person or through electronic means of communication.
-However, the passing of written resolutions does not count as a meeting, as directors are expected to actively participate in the decision making process.
+However, the passing of written resolutions does not count as a meeting, as directors are expected to participate actively in the decision-making process.

 Independence of directors

-- has received the listed issuers' securities as a gift from the listed issuer or its core connected persons;
+- has received the listed issuer's securities as a gift from the listed issuer or its core connected persons;

 - has a material interest in the listed issuer's principal business activity, or has material business dealings with the listed issuer's group;